misterunknown/tmux-window-renamer/README.md

 # tmux-window-renamer

 This tool can rename tmux windows while a parent command is running.
-The intented use case is to rename the current tmux window to the host name of a SSH session.
+The intented use case is to rename the current tmux window to the hostname of a SSH session.

 ## Compile